zikichombo/website/content/projects.md

 of the respective project.

 ## Code of Conduct
-We're not so into regulating behavior but we will be firm about requesting respectful dialogue geared toward project and organisation goals.
+As it's early, we only assert that we will be firm about requesting respectful dialogue geared toward project and organisation goals.
+We are considering adopting a policy of accepting a list of standard codes of conduct, so as _not_ to reserve the right to unilaterally change the code of conduct, which would disempower those engaging in the project.

+In the event you encounter difficulties, please try to work them peacefully offline.
+If this is not really possible, mail us at conduct@zikichombo.org.

-Some things to keep in mind are that newcomers opinions and questions are extremely valuable in achieving simplicity.
+One thing we would like to guarantee on our end is that newcomers opinions and questions are extremely valuable in achieving simplicity.
 By default, the responsability for newcomer confusion is on the project and organisation shoulders.
 It doesn't help to point them to some dark corner in a maze of documentation and issues, implying they should have seen that and spent months or years reading everything before asking.
 The question could well have come up because we weren't clear or organised enough.